NOUNlogic/nounlogic/RESEARCH.md

 Technological Differentiation: Integrating AI and Web3

-To transcend the capabilities of a standard LMS or MOOC and establish a durable competitive advantage, NOUNLogic must deeply integrate next-generation technologies.
+To transcend the capabilities of a standard e-learning platform or MOOC and establish a durable competitive advantage, NOUNLogic must deeply integrate next-generation technologies.
 Artificial Intelligence (AI) and Web3 will not be ancillary features but core pillars of the platform's architecture and value proposition.
 AI will be leveraged to create a deeply personalized and efficient pedagogical ecosystem, while Web3 will provide the infrastructure for a future of trusted, portable, and learner-owned academic credentials.

 AI-Powered Pedagogy: Creating a Responsive and Efficient Learning Ecosystem